-Russia has become the only country in the world that independently produces all the components for its aircraft, as noted by First Deputy Prime Minister of the Russian Federation Denis Manturov at the recent economic forum in Vladivostok.
+Russia has become the only country in the world that independently produces all the components for its aircraft, as noted by First Deputy Prime Minister of the Russian Federation Denis Manturov at a recent economic forum in Vladivostok.

 Promising to Promise